-Okanogan is a 380 mile 7 hour drive from home.
-Up I-84 past The Dalles then across the Columbia River up through Toppenish, Yakima, Ephrata, past Chief Joseph Dam, miles and miles of apple orchards, then arrival in Okanogan.
+Okanogan is a 380 mile, 7-hour drive from home.
+Up I-84, past The Dalles, then across the Columbia River up through Toppenish, Yakima, Ephrata, past Chief Joseph Dam, miles and miles of apple orchards, then arrival in Okanogan.
 That's the thing about doing this.
 You just never know what the next call will be about or where the next job will be.
-I stayed an extra day and a half so I could look around, take a day trip 18 miles north to Conconully pop 280.
+I stayed an extra day and a half so I could look around, take a day trip 18 miles north to Conconully population 280.
 Saw some things and places I would have never otherwise had the chance to see.
 Stayed in an old funky hotel which was fun.
 Great breakfast restaurant in the hotel.
 Fantastic museum just up the road.
 A good trip all the way around.

 Hotel Roof Inspection - Seaside, OR (Aug 20-21, 2019)

 ORC was asked to assess this flat roof on the Seashore Inn in Seaside.
 The owner drove down from Bellevue Washington and we had a look around.
-We found 1 seam in the center of the roof that had opened up.
-With rain forecast for the next day the maintenance guy was able to do a yeomans patch job which will hold up until repair can be done.
-I looked at a total of 6 separate flat roofs here.
-None (except the main roof) with major issues and all with at least several years left.
+We found one seam in the center of the roof that had opened up.
+With rain forecast for the next day, the maintenance guy was able to do a yeoman's patch job which will hold up until a permanent repair can be done.
+I looked at a total of six separate flat roofs here.
+None (except the main roof) had major issues and all with at least several years left.

-The owner had a ridiculous bid of $39K to do a two day repair / rework so I called a few roofing acquaintences and two said they could do the rework for $10-12K.
-The affected area in the center of the main roof and about 1,100 sq ft +- in size.
-When this work is done we will go back and moniter / photo document the proceedings.
+The owner had a ridiculous bid of $39K to do a two-day repair/rework, so I called a few roofing acquaintences and two said they could do the rework for $10K-$12K.
+The affected area in the center of the main roof and about 1,100 sq. ft. +/- in size.
+When this work is done we will go back and moniter/photograph/ document the proceedings.

 On the way home I did the usual route: Manzanita, Nehalem, Rockaway, Giribaldi, Bay City then home.
 Picked up some steamers, FRESH fish, chowder, crab cakes and petite oysters.
 I love beach jobs!